 Our operating expenses as a percentage of our earned premium are around 15 percent better than the property and casualty industry average, and as much as 18 percent lower than other state workers' compensation funds, according to published industry data.

-Since 2008, Pinnacol has lowered its rates a cumulative 11.6 percent.
-And over the last ten years, Pinnacol has returned more than $472 million in general dividends to policyholders.
+Over the last fourteen years, Pinnacol has returned more than $500 million in general dividends to policyholders.

 Pinnacol has both internal and external audits in place to ensure our spending practices meet the highest standards of efficiency, risk management and statutory compliance: